Essential Success Criteria for New Mobile Product Development

 1. Support from Top-Level Management

 Support from top-level management is fundamental to mobile app success.
-After all, senior managers make the final decisions about budget and resources, as well as project priorities.
+After all, senior managers make the final decisions about budget, resources, and project priorities.

 It’s senior management’s responsibility to make a long-term commitment to product innovation through research-driven iteration from proving technical feasibility to testing with prototypes and growing in accordance with user feedback.
 Senior management occupies an involved role in the mobile development process, particularly with resource commitments.
 Top management needs to guarantee resources for development and secure them so they aren’t redirected towards more immediate needs in times of scarcity.
 Too many development projects fail from lack of time and financial assurance.